Share:

 Warning Signs You're in Trouble

-• You're constantly checking your bank balance
+Constantly checking your bank balance

-• You can't predict whether you'll have enough cash next month
+Can't predict whether you'll have enough cash next month

 The Bottom Line